bergmeister/PSScriptAnalyzer/docs/markdown/Get-ScriptAnalyzerRule.md

 ### -CustomRulePath
 Gets the Script Analyzer rules in the specified path in addition to the standard Script Analyzer rules.
-By default, PSScriptAnalyzer gets only the standard rules specified in the Microsoft.Windows.PowerShell.ScriptAnalyzer.BuiltinRules.dll file in the module.
+By default, PSScriptAnalyzer gets only the standard rules specified in the Microsoft.PowerShell.ScriptAnalyzer.BuiltinRules.dll file in the module.

 Enter the path to a .NET assembly or module that contains Script Analyzer rules.
 You can enter only one value, but wildcards are supported.